Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 There are many breathwork exercises (pranayama).
 They all have different functions and purposes.

 Our health starts from within.
-How we feed our body affects all our well-being, from our hormone production to mental wellbeing, and, of course, the healthy function of our physical body.
+How we feed our body affects all our well-being, from our hormone production to mental well-being and, of course, the healthy function of our physical body.

-Our body must be respected and nourished accordingly.
+Our bodies must be respected and nourished accordingly.
 The right tools and simple processes will enable the body to rebalance itself and thrive again with this attitude.
 Many of my students, when combining my Health Habits Nutritional Programme with their yoga practice, have found they have:

 Self-awareness and meditation enable us to live with more clarity, peace, trust and understanding about who we are.
 Everything starts with our thoughts!